 Our business is about much more than the name on the door, it’s creating an organization with an extended family.
 We care about our people.
 We want them to succeed.

-BOB: How is owning a family business a competitive edge?
+CONSULTANT: How is owning a family business a competitive edge?